Multipolar and nonlocal effects in plasmon-mediated entanglement generation: Conclusion

 \section{Conclusion}

 We have extended the plasmonic mediation of entanglement to the nonlocal and multipole regime.
 We found that dark modes conspire to limit entanglement generation, especially at QD-MNP surface-to-surface distances less than the MNP radius and at certain MNP sizes, highlighting the potential pitfalls of the dipole approximation, such as the over-prediction of the mediated entanglement.
 We identified three coupling regimes: strong coupling, intermediate coupling, and weak coupling.
 In the strong-coupling regime, multipolar effects must be taken into account in the analysis of the mediated entanglement because of significant contributions from dark modes.
 In the intermediate coupling regime, multipolar effects begin to diminish, but their presence can still limit entanglement generation, whereas in the weak coupling regime, the dipole and multipole predictions agree, though the degree of entanglement starts to decrease due to weak qubit-qubit-mediated interactions.
 We also found that our study informs a careful selection of the coupling distance and MNP size through which quantum sensing can be carried out to obtain an enhancement in the phase estimation precision.
 This work may help in the design of nanophotonic devices that reliably generate entanglement at the nanoscale for quantum technology applications, such as quantum phase sensing, as we have theoretically demonstrated.
+Although we investigated nanosphere mediators, future research directions might employ similar approaches to account for multipolar nonlocal effects in entanglement generation mediated by other nanostructures such as nanorods and nanoshells.